Carmen Polo: Spanish Civil War

 In July 1936, Polo and her daughter fled to Le Havre, France, on the German steamboat Waldi.
 They travelled under assumed names for fear of Nenuca being kidnapped.
-They waited in Le Havre for Antonio Barroso, who transported them to Bayonne, to the house of his former governess Claverie.
+They waited in Le Havre for Antonio Barroso, who transported them to Bayonne to the house of his former governess, Claverie.
 At the end of September, Franco sent his cousin and confidant, Salgado-Araujo, to find them.

-In September 1936, Franco was chosen and appointed generalísimo and head of state by the National Defense Board (Junta de Defensa Nacional).
+In September 1936, Franco was chosen and appointed generalísimo and head of state by the National Defence Board (Junta de Defensa Nacional).
 Accordingly, Carmen Polo became known as the first lady of Spain.
-She was generally referred to simply as "La Señora", and glamorous persona became part of Franco's image.
-It is rumoured that Jose Antonio de Sangróniz, Franco's chief diplomat, was forced to cancel a reception before the Junta de Burgos ("Military Junta of Burgos", named after the town where it was formed) because she did not have suitable clothes for the occasion.
+She was generally referred to simply as "La Señora", and her glamorous persona became part of Franco's image.
+It is rumoured that José Antonio de Sangróniz, Franco's chief diplomat, was forced to cancel a reception before the Junta de Burgos ("Military Junta of Burgos", named after the town where it was formed) because she did not have suitable clothes for the occasion.

 She would never have this problem again since in 1936, she began to build up a large collection of hats, dresses and pearl necklaces, the last of which became her trademark.